williamdemeo/logic-seminar-spring2018/PITCHME.md

 <p class="fragment">
-The objection that formalizing math on computer is pointless because we can more easily write it down on a piece of paper can be disputed on similar grounds, however
+The objection that formalizing math on computer is pointless because we can more easily write it down on a piece of paper can be disputed on similar grounds.
 </p>
 <p class="fragment fade-left">
+But...

 <a style="color:#e7ad52">*proofs of math theorems cannot be executed!*</a>
 </p>
 <p class="fragment"> ...or can they? </p>